Losant/losant-docs/docs/dashboards/indicator.md

 When requesting the last received data point of a single device, the result will return as a string.

+When requesting aggregated data for such an attribute ...

+* `FIRST` and `LAST` aggregations will return the first or last data point collected across the query
-When requesting aggregated data for such an attribute, **all queries will return as `undefined` except for a `COUNT` aggregation**, which will return as a number representing the total number of data points across the query.
+* `COUNT` aggregations will return as a number representing the total number of data points across the query
+* All other queries will return as `undefined`

 To expand a condition for editing, simply click the header.
 You can also choose to expand or collapse all conditions by clicking the link at the top right corner of the section.